Lisa Ainsworth: Early life and education

-Ainsworth grew up in small town Illinois, United States where she worked on a corn field.
+Ainsworth grew up in small town Illinois, United States where she worked for her family's seed corn company.
 Ainsworth earned a bachelor's degree at the University of California, Los Angeles.
-Here she discovered ecology, and spent two semesters completing field work in Thailand.
+Here she became interested in plant sciences and ecology, and spent two semesters completing field work in Costa Rica and Thailand.
 Ainsworth was inspired by her first measurements of photosynthesis to dedicate her research career to plant biology.
 She was a doctoral student under the supervision of Stephen P. Long at the University of Illinois at Urbana–Champaign, before spending a year as a Humboldt Fellow at Juelich Research Center.

 Research and career

-Ainsworth is a plant physiologist at the United States Department of Agriculture Agricultural Research Service with the Global Change and Photosynthesis Research Unit.
-She holds an adjunct position at the University of Illinois at Urbana–Champaign.
-Her research was the first to make use of biochemical and genomic tools to establish the mechanisms by which plants respond to climate change.
+Ainsworth is a professor of Crop Sciences and of Plant Biology at the University of Illinois at Urbana–Champaign.
+Previously, she was a plant physiologist at the United States Department of Agriculture Agricultural Research Service with the Global Change and Photosynthesis Research Unit.
+Her research was among the first to make use of biochemical and genomic tools to establish the mechanisms by which plants respond to climate change.
 In particular, Ainsworth studies how rising levels of carbon dioxide and ground level ozone impact crop production.
 At the University of Illinois at Urbana–Champaign Ainsworth is a lead investigator of SoyFACE (Free Air Concentration Enrichment).
 As part of SoyFACE Ainsworth leads an open-air laboratory that allows her to grow plants in atmospheric conditions that are similar to those predicted to be present in 2050.
-It is important to grow the soybeans out of a greenhouse to ensure their phenotype is more representative of those farmed in the real world.
+These experiments provide critical ground-truth data for models of future crop productivity and food security.

-SoyFACE is a multi-faceted study that involves the use of satellite instruments, ozone surface monitors, metablomic approaches and historical yield data.
-This has involved monitoring genetic variation in maizes in response to elevated concentrations of ozone.
-To achieve this, Ainsworth has developed high-throughput DNA phenotyping to understand the genes and networks of genes responsible for ozone sensitivity.
+SoyFACE is a multi-faceted facility that develops methods for studying crop responses to global atmospheric and climate change in the field.
+The focal crops have been soybean and maize.
+Ainsworth has quantified genetic variation in crop responses to rising carbon dioxide and ozone pollution and has developed high-throughput DNA phenotyping to understand the genes and networks of genes responsible for ozone sensitivity.
 This allows her to establish the genetic changes that occur in plants due to climate change, as well as monitoring which plant species survive best in an effort to breed more ozone-tolerant varieties.
 She showed that during the 2010s a large proportion of the United States soybean and corn harvest has been lost to ozone pollution.
 She estimates that current ozone levels decrease corn yields by up to 10%, which is comparable to the amount lost to drought, flooding or pests.
 In 2011 Ainsworth identified that future levels of ground-level ozone could reduce the yields of soybeans by almost one quarter by 2050.